ComputingTeachers/subjectKnowledge/writeup/_writeup.md

 ### Next Study: Suggestions

 Biggs and Tang 2011 describe the concept of "Constructive Alignment" where the learning objectives, assessment and lesson content are all in alignment.
-Biggs and Tang suggest that any change to one of these must involve changes to all three components.
+They suggest that any change to one of these must involve changes to all three components.
 By changing only one aspect of my course it was clear that it was going to have limited impact and create confusion.
 Future studies that involve alterations to course materials should be carefully consider other aspects that need to be updated.

 For a more academically rigorous study, it would be wise to ensure that someone external to the project provides the codification of questionnaire responses or interviews.
 This will counter some the inherent bias that the creators of the study may have.
 Interviews should also be conducted by 3rd parties for the same reason.